The Truth About the 401k – Myths Exposed

 Notice that marginal tax rates haven’t been as low as they are now, since the 1920’s and 1930’s.
 During most of the 1900’s the marginal tax rates were much higher than they are at present.
 This fact raises the question, “Are you certain that you’ll be in a lower tax bracket when you retire?”

-You may assume your income will be significantly lower in retirement, yet, remember that at age 70 ½ you’re required to withdraw from all of your retirement accounts except your Roth IRA.
+You may assume your income will be significantly lower in retirement, yet, remember that at age 72 you’re required to begin withdrawals from all of your retirement accounts except your Roth IRA.
 This required minimum distribution (RMD) will likely pump up your taxable income.
 Don’t assume that you’ll be in a rock-bottom tax bracket in retirement.
 In the future, income tax rates may drift upward and your taxable income may not be as low as you expect.
 When doing your retirement planning consider that your tax rate may not be lower when you stop working than it is today.

 401k Myth #5 – My 401(k) Is Free & I Don’t Need to Think About Fees